 A short animated film from Carbon Visuals is being used to engage managers around the world about the fundamentals of sustainability, how sustainability is relevant to their role and its importance to business success.

-Created for the University of Cambridge Programme for Sustainability Leadership (CPSL), the film shows the current and expected resource use and parking space of all the world’s cars, as well as the CO2 emissions of cars today.
+Created for the University of Cambridge Institute for Sustainability Leadership (CISL), the film shows the current and expected resource use and parking space of all the world’s cars, as well as the CO2 emissions of cars today.

 Carbon Visuals was asked by the Soil Association to provide a set of simple 3D image ‘sketches’ to show the carbon saving that can be achieved by using low carbon farming practices.
 The sketches are being used to help UK farmers have a better understanding of what would otherwise be meaningless numbers.